Yupeek/cablegate_semnet/README.md

  - speaker : Elias

-This software illustrates common methods of text-mining taking advantage of Python built-in functions as well as some external and famous libraries (NLTK, BeautifulSoup).
+This software illustrates common methods of text-mining taking advantage of Python built-in functions as well as some external and famous libraries ([NLTK](http://nltk.org), [BeautifulSoup](http://www.crummy.com/software/BeautifulSoup/)).
 It also demonstrate the simplicity and power of [Mongo DB](http://mongodb.org) in tasks like document indexing and information extraction.

 The talk will focus on the following topics :

- - Parses cables with [NLTK](http://nltk.org)'s HTML cleaning feature, [BeautifulSoup](http://www.crummy.com/software/BeautifulSoup/)'s HTML parser and [Python's regular expressions](http://docs.python.org/library/re.html)
+ - Parses cables with NLTK's HTML cleaner, BeautifulSoup's HTML parser and [Python's regular expressions](http://docs.python.org/library/re.html)
- - Inserts cables into Mongo DB, using [Python Mongo DB driver](http://api.mongodb.org/python/1.9%2B/index.html)
+ - Inserts cables into Mongo DB using its internal JSON format, and presenting [the Python driver for Mongo DB](http://api.mongodb.org/python/1.9%2B/index.html)
- - Automatically extracts relevant words NGram with NLTK and updating Mongo DB collections
+ - Extracts relevant keyphrases with NLTK : part-of-speech tagging, stemming, keyphrases selection based on a grammar, Mongo DB atomic modifiers.
- - Processes the network with [Mongo DB's map/reduce](http://www.mongodb.org/display/DOCS/MapReduce) to get relationship between mapped entities.
+ - Pre-processes the network with [Mongo DB's map/reduce capabilities](http://www.mongodb.org/display/DOCS/MapReduce) to get edges' weight between nodes.
  - Exports the network in a Gephi compatible format ([GEXF](http://gexf.net)) using [Tenjin template engine](http://www.kuwata-lab.com/tenjin/)